Auxeno/diamond-ppo/roadmap.md

 ### Test performance with scripted torch
 - Replace network with one that has jit compiled methods that go brr
 - Check overall speedups

+### Multi-threaded sync vector envs wrapper
+- If you're feeling incredibly bored, make a multi-threaded vector envs wrapper.
+Should be quicker than the single-threaded and multi-processed version